peterbe/grymt/README.md

 because you reduce the number of dependencies on external resources and makes it easier for the browser to start rendering stuff to the screen sooner.

+* Files like `somelib.min.js` or `someframework-min.css` doesn't get minimized
+again.

+* You can put `$git_revision` anywhere in your HTML that gets converted to the current git HEAD sha.

 * All images referenced in CSS gets unique and nice names that makes it possible to set far-future cache headers on them.